-> STEP 2: CO2 Transportation
+STEP 2: CO, Transportation

-The second step is transporting the CO2 from the source to the oil field.
-We operate or control over 1,100 miles of CO2 pipelines and are continually expanding this network to transport naturally-occurring CO2 and CO2 from industrial sources to our tertiary fields.
-We currently utilize, on average, over 150 million cubic feet of CO2 from industrial sources per day and anticipate additional CO2 from industrial sources transport for future construction of facilities in our Gulf Coast region.
+The second step is transporting the CO_2 from the source to the oil field.
+We operate or control over 1,100 miles of CO_2 pipelines and are continually expanding this network to transport naturally-occurring CO_2 and CO_2 from industrial sources to our tertiary fields.
+Between 2014 and 2016 we utilized an average of more than 135 million cubic feet of CO_2 from industrial sources per day and anticipate additional CO_2 from industrial sources from currently planned or future construction of facilities in our Gulf Coast region.

-> STEP 3: CO2 Injection
+STEP 3: CO, Injection

-The third step is to inject the CO2 into the oil-bearing reservoir through a wellbore.
-The injected CO2 moves through the reservoir, mixing with the crude oil trapped there.
-The CO2 acts to separate the oil from the reservoir rock and increase the oil's mobility within the reservoir.
+The third step is to inject the CO_2 into the oil-bearing reservoir through a wellbore.
+The injected CO_2 moves through the reservoir, mixing with the crude oil trapped there.
+The CO_2 acts to separate the oil from the reservoir rock and increase the oil's mobility within the reservoir.
 The mixture is driven through the formation into a producing wellbore, where it then comes to the surface, increasing the field's oil production.
-To date, our CO2 EOR operations have resulted in the gross production of over 135 million barrels of oil that may not have otherwise been recovered.
+To date, our CO_2 EOR operations have resulted in the gross production of over 135 million barrels of oil that may not have otherwise been recovered.

-> STEP 4: CO2 EOR Benefits & Storage
+STEP 4: CO, EOR Benefits & Storage